SamuelE0271194/proof-assistant-project/report/report.md

 author: Samuel Hon
 ---

-The report below is a summary of the proof assisatnt project.
+The report below is a summary of the proof assistant project.

 # What was implemented in the project
 In the project, I managed to implement all the all the requirerd portions except for the associativity and commutativity of multiplication.